google/oss-fuzz/docs/new_project_guide.md

 If everything works locally, then it should also work on our automated builders and ClusterFuzz.

-It's recommended to look at coverage as a sanity check to make sure that fuzzer gets to the code you expect.
+It's recommended to look at code coverage as a sanity check to make sure that fuzzer gets to the code you expect.

 ```bash
 $ python infra/helper.py coverage $PROJECT_NAME name_of_a_fuzzer